+BALMES, 3

+BARCELONA

-BALMES, 36 BARCELONA 08007 SPAIN
+SPAIN

-NOTE

-This document includes the information contained in the Spanish Securities Market Commission model Annual Corporate Governance Report for 2009 for FOMENTO DE CONSTRUCCIONES Y CONTRATAS, S.A, approved by the Board of Directors meeting on 25 February 2010.
-The figures in this document are identical to those in the approved Report; only the format has been modified.
-Additional comments included under Section G ("Other information") in the official model have been incorporated into the corresponding sections of this document.
+model Annual Corporate Governance Report for 2009 for FOMENTO DE CONSTRUCCIONES National Control of the Board of Directors meeting on 25 February 2010.
+The figures in this document are identical to those in the approved Report; only the format has been modified Additional comments included under Section 6 ("Other information") in the official model have been incorporated into the corresponding sections of this document.